A guide on what to expect when moving from child to adult mental health services, and what do do if things don't go the way they should.

-Sometimes moving from CAMHS to adult services doesn't go the way it should and you may need to let someone know.
+Sometimes moving from Child and Adolescent Mental Health Services (CAMHS) to adult services doesn't go the way it should, and you may need to let someone know.
 No matter what the problem is, you're not alone and you deserve support.

 If you're unhappy with how things are going, you should tell the person who is managing your move to adult services.

 If you don't know who that is, ask to speak to the manager of your CAMHS service and explain how you feel, what you think is going wrong and what you would like to change.
 You could do this face to face, by phone, letter or email.

 Your CAMHS team will follow a policy for moving you from CAMHS to Adult Mental Health Services.
 If you're not sure whether you're getting the right support, or feel your move to adult services isn't going the way it should, you can ask your CAMHS team to see a copy of the policy.

 An advocate could help you go through this policy and help you understand if you're getting the support you deserve.
 You can also read our page on what to expect for information about what should be happening.

 "My team at CAMHs were really transparent with me about what it was going to be like, and I found that really helped me."

 If you need more support or you're having problems with moving to adult services, it could help to find an advocate.